deepdeepdot/nano-deep-learning/05-nano-slides.md

 #### Why Tensorflow uses a computational graph?

-* It's not only Tensorflow, all other machine learning frameworks are based on a computational graph too, such as: Pytorch, Theano, MXNET, Caffe
+* All other machine learning frameworks are also based on a computational graph, such as: Caffe, Pytorch, Theano, etc.
-* Why use a computation graph?
 * A Computational graph has a forward step to compute a prediction and backward step to compute the gradients.
-* We need to do backpropagation to minimize the error loss function See introduction to neural networks (Stanford): https://www.youtube.com/watch?v=d14TUNcbn1k&list=PL3FW7Lu3i5JvHM8ljYj-zLfQRF3EO8sYv&index=4
+This graph enables `Backpropagation` to minimize the error loss function.
+* We can split the graph to run with multiple GPUs, CPUs and TPUs.

 ### Tensorflow tutorial for MNIST